The true story of 2020

 It is a story of community.
 PIC’s community came together in ways that were more than I could have ever hoped.
 We saw incredible generosity in giving, in understanding, and in flexibility among our families and staff.
 Alumni families, local businesses, and the many friends of PIC responded quickly to our calls for help.

 And, PIC community members volunteered their time and expertise.
-We had physicians willing to serve for MANY months on our COVID Task Force and a finance committee that tackled all the financial ramifications of the pandemic.
-We are fortunate to have people we can turn to for help.
+We had physicians willing to serve for MANY months on our COVID Task Force and a Finance Committee ready to face the financial ramifications of this crisis.
+We are so fortunate to have people we can turn to for help.

 It is a story of triumph.
 We reopened after nearly four months of closure.
-We learned new protocols and as a community, we take them very seriously.
-The children quickly learned to wear masks.
 PIC is an example that with appropriate health and safety protocols in place, programs can open and remain open.

 It is a story of loss.
-So many staff members and families have lost loved ones, and were unable to say their goodbyes, or honor these lives through funerals and memorials.
+So many staff members and families have lost loved ones, without the chance to really their goodbye.

 It is a story of resilience.
 Many of us have been pushed to the very limit of what we can handle.
 Through these struggles, teachers have come to work each day, and families trust us with the care of their children.
 Through it all, we put the children first.